-In 1973 Heather Booth and Steve Max co-founded the Midwest Academy, a training institute for leftist activism and socialist ideology.
-There, Heather taught the Academy’s continuing “socialism session,” which included lessons covering everything from Marx, Engels, and Lenin through Michael Harrington’s democratic socialism and SDS.
+In 1973, Booth and Steve Max co-founded the Midwest Academy, a training institute for leftist activism and socialist ideology.
+There, Booth taught the Academy’s continuing “socialism session,” which included lessons covering everything from Marx, Engels, and Lenin through Michael Harrington’s democratic socialism and SDS.

 In a 1975 address to a conference of socialist feminists, Booth cited Ralph Nader’s methodical anti-corporate campaigns as useful models for the types of activities that could lay the groundwork necessary for a revolutionary showdown.
-Notwithstanding her commitment to incrementalism, Booth confided to the conference attendees her secret belief that “truly reaching socialism or feminism will likely take a revolution that is in fact violent, a rupture with the old ways in which the current ruling class and elites are wiped out.”
+Notwithstanding her commitment to incrementalism, Booth confided to those in attendance her secret belief that “truly reaching socialism or feminism will likely take a revolution that is in fact violent, a rupture with the old ways in which the current ruling class and elites are wiped out.”

 That same year, Booth helped organize five state activist groups into Citizen Action, a consumer-advocacy organization that focused also on such issues as environmentalism and socialized medicine.
 Booth served as Citizen Action’s co-director until 1988.
-By 1999 the group had become moribund, and Booth helped resurrect it that year under the name USAction, where she continues to serve on the board of directors.
+By 1999 the group had become moribund, and Booth helped resurrect it that year under the name USAction, where she served on the board of directors.

-In 1990 Booth became director of the Coalition for Democratic Values, a partisan organization of leading left Democrats, formed as a counterweight to the centrist Democratic Leadership Council.
+In 1990 Booth became director of the Coalition for Democratic Values, a partisan group of leading left Democrats, formed as a counterweight to the centrist Democratic Leadership Council.

 In 1996 Booth was one of the original 130 founders of the Campaign for America’s Future.
 Other notables included Mary Frances Berry, Julian Bond, Robert Borosage, John Cavanagh, Richard Cloward, Peter Dreier, Barbara Ehrenreich, Betty Friedan, Todd Gitlin, Tom Hayden, Denis Hayes, Roger Hickey, Patricia Ireland, Jesse Jackson, Joseph Lowery, Frances Fox Piven, Robert Reich, Mark Ritchie, Arlie Schardt, Susan Shaer, Andrew Stern, John Sweeney, and Richard Trumka.

 In January 2004, Booth spoke at the National Conference on Organized Resistance (NCOR) at American University.
 There, she participated in a panel discussion with Elaine Brown (a former Black Panther Party leader) and Cathy Wilkerson (former editor of the SDS magazine New Left Notes and a former member of the Weather Underground).
-Popular themes at NCOR conferences include anarchism, anti-capitalism, black nationalism, animal rights, climate change, revolutionary strategy, classism, “indigenous resistance,” prisoner rights, and immigrant rights.
+Popular themes at NCOR conferences included anarchism, anti-capitalism, black nationalism, animal rights, global warming, revolutionary strategy, classism, “indigenous resistance,” prisoner rights, and immigrant rights.

-Also in 2007, Booth asserted that the conservative movement in America was on the decline, and that if leftists could unite and seize the moment, “the extraordinary work which has been tak[ing] shape over the last 30 years really will pay off.”
-Booth’s vision of uniting various leftist factions has also been the subject of her two books: Toward a Radical Movement (1968), and Citizen Action and the New American Populism (1986).
+In 2007, Booth asserted that the conservative movement in America was on the decline, and that if leftists could unite and seize the moment, “the extraordinary work which has been tak[ing] shape over the last 30 years really will pay off.”
+Booth’s vision of uniting various leftist factions was also the subject of her books, Toward a Radical Movement (1968), and Citizen Action and the New American Populism (1986).

 In June 2009, Booth praised the scandal-plagued ACORN as an organization dedicated to “building a better society and a better world.”
-That same year, she appeared at ACORN’s 39th anniversary celebration.
+Also that year, she appeared at ACORN’s 39th anniversary celebration.

-In addition, Booth sits on the advisory committee of Wellstone Action, a self-described “national center for training and leadership development for the progressive movement.”
-Fellow committee members include Robert Borosage, Julian Bond, Peter Edelman, Keith Ellison, Russ Feingold, Al Franken, Leo Gerard, Tom Harkin, John Lewis, Frances Fox Piven, Robert Reich, Mark Ritchie, Andrew Stern, and Antonio Villaraigosa.
+- sat on the advisory committee of Wellstone Action, a self-described “national center for training and leadership development for the progressive movement” (Fellow committee members included Robert Borosage, Julian Bond, Peter Edelman, Keith Ellison, Russ Feingold, Al Franken, Leo Gerard, Tom Harkin, John Lewis, Frances Fox Piven, Robert Reich, Mark Ritchie, Andrew Stern, and Antonio Villaraigosa)

-Apart from her work with the aforementioned organizations, Booth has been a consultant to such groups as the Campaign for Comprehensive Immigration Reform, the National Organization for Women, MoveOn.org, Working Assets, and TrueMajority.
+- been a consultant to such groups as the Campaign for Comprehensive Immigration Reform, the National Organization for Women, MoveOn.org, Working Assets, and TrueMajority; and